Francesinha poveira: History

 Francesinha poveira is the fast food variety of the francesinha dish that appeared in 1962 in café Guarda-Sol in Passeio Alegre beach square in Póvoa de Varzim.
 Opened since June 1922, Guarda-Sol is the oldest café-bar of Póvoa, and also the first beach bar in Portugal.

 Francesinha poveira is based on the recipe from the original from Porto.
-Ironically, the Portuan variety was created by Povoan Daniel Silva.
-The Povoan variety appeared from the initiative of the manager, Alberto Moreira, to develop and promote a new distinctive product.
-To achieve that, he went to Lisbon to find the right person for the job and hired António Carriço, originally from Fundão.
-António had the initiative to ask the baker that supplied Guarda-Sol to create a kind of bread that should be like a small baguette, soft and tasty.
+The Portuan variety was created by Povoan Daniel David de Silva.
+The Povoan variety was made by manager Alberto Moreira, wanting to develop and promote a distinctive product.
+To achieve that, he went to Lisbon to find a cook and hired António Carriço, originally from Fundão.
+António asked the baker that supplied Guarda-Sol to create a kind of bread that should be like a small baguette, soft and tasty.
 With this idea the "francesinha bread" (pão de francesinha) appeared.

 Francesinha sauce

-Francesinha is filled with a specific gravy made from with butter, margarine, tomato paste, piri piri and seasonings like white pepper, garlic and paprika, with cognac, brandy, port wine or whisky.
+Francesinha is filled with a specific gravy made from with butter, margarine, tomato paste, piri piri, and seasonings (e.g. white pepper, garlic, and paprika), with cognac, brandy, port wine or whisky.